 If you're doing this alone, you definitely want to bring your dog to an area of the house where their hindquarters are backed up against either a wall or a piece of solid furniture.
 If you have someone helping out, they can hold your dog's hindquarters between their legs or even just stand behind the dog.

 The eyes should be clean before you apply any eye drops.
 Tilt their head to the side and use a damp cotton pad or cotton ball to wipe away any residue or discharge from the eyes and surrounding areas.
 Make sure you throw these cotton pads out immediately so bacteria doesn't end up back in the eyes.

 Use your non-dominant hand to cradle your dog's head, keeping your grip firm but gentle.
 The bottle of eye drops should be in your other hand.

 - Apply the eye drops

 The top of the bottle should never touch your dog's eye.
 You want to keep the bottle tip around 1-2CM away from the eyeball at all times.
-This prevents the bottle from touching your dog's eyes directly and also keeps eye drops from ending up all over your dog's face.

 - Repeat on the other side